 Estate planning is more than drafting documents—it’s about protecting your loved ones, preserving your assets, and ensuring your wishes are honored during your lifetime and after your death.
-An experienced estate planning attorney helps you create a comprehensive plan tailored to your goals, whether that includes minimizing probate, planning for incapacity, protecting beneficiaries, or reducing potential tax burdens.
-Below are answers to some of the most frequently asked questions about estate planning and the process.
+An experienced estate planning attorney helps you create a comprehensive plan, both before and following your death, customized to your objective, whether that includes minimizing probate, planning for incapacity, protecting beneficiaries, or reducing potential tax burdens.
+Below, I have provided answers to some of the most frequently asked questions from clients about estate planning and the process.

 What Does an Estate Planning Attorney Do?

-An estate planning attorney helps you create legally valid documents that outline how your assets will be managed and distributed, who will make financial and medical decisions if you become incapacitated, and how your estate will be administered after death.
+An estate planning attorney helps you create legally valid documents that outline how your assets will be distributed upon death, who will make financial and medical decisions if you become incapacitated before death, and how your estate will be administered upon your passing.
 It also ensures your plan complies with New Jersey law and reflects your specific family and financial objectives.

 What Documents Are Typically Included in an Estate Plan?